chaseruskin/orbit/docs/src/topic/protocols.md

 Orbit sets the current directory for the custom protocol execution to already be the queue directory.
 This means when a custom protocol is executed, whatever files it downloads and extracts to the current directory is the directory Orbit expects to find the IP.

+When a custom protocol is used, Orbit creates a temporary directory and calls the protocol's command from this newly created temporary directory.
+Orbit removes this temporary directory after an ip is downloaded and creates a new temporary directory for each ip download.

 ### Example

 One possible protocol relies on using the `git` command-line tool.